dsibilly/yewdar/backgrounds.md

 ### Arcanist

 You have studied and trained in the science of magic, honing your skills to create new arcane items, empower magical conveniences, and repair them when they fail.
-The so-called "pure" mages may look down at you, but where they lose themselves in their explorations of personal power, you should take pride in your service, without which modern society would break down.
+The so-called "pure" mages may look down at you, but where they lose themselves in their explorations of personal power, you should take pride in your service.
+Modern society would certainly break down without you.

 ### Aristocrat

-You were born to a noble family, and you take your family/clan ties very seriously.
+You were born to a noble family, and you take your family/clan ties seriously.
 You were taught your letters and the arts, cultural and military history, by the best teachers your family could retain.
-You may be authentic and down-to-earth, or snooty and aloof, but your elevated status can insulate you from consequences that would give others hesitation.
+You may be authentic and down-to-earth, or snooty and aloof, but your elevated status insulates you from consequences that cause others to hesitate.

 ### Artist